ocefpaf/2018-SciPy-talk/slides.md

 . . .

-There is also `ERDDAP` but we are not going to talk about it right now...
+There is also `ERDDAP` emerging as a community standard.

 # Sensor Observation Service